unckless/RobUnckless_Lab_Notebook/_posts/2019-09-23-MBD-Meth-Comp.md

 ---
 layout: post
 title: MBD of Samples for Methylation Comparison
+category: [ Processing, Methylation ]
-tags: [ DNA, Methylation, Pocillopora, Montipora ]
+tags: [ DNA, Pocillopora, Montipora ]
 ---

 ## Methyl-Binding Domain Enrichment of Samples for Methylation Comparison

 Samples for methylation comparison are from the Holobiont Integration Project, and were extracted by Emma Strand or myself, see her notebook posts for the extraction specifications: [20190805 and 20180823](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-August-DNA-RNA-Extractions/), [20190718](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-July-DNA-RNA-Extractions/) and [20190903](https://emmastrand.github.io/EmmaStrand_Notebook/Holobiont-Integration-September-DNA-RNA-Extractions/).

 ### Shearing Samples to ~500bp